Silly Goose Press is now on

 • having a crush that almost kills ya

-• Please send a selection of up to 10 of your finest photos or pieces of art
+• please send a selection of up to 10 of your finest photos or pieces of art

 • JPG/PNG format in the highest quality possible

 New to the whole lit mag/submissions thing?
-No worries!
-Here are our top tips:

 • Guidelines